 10. Remove splinters and thorns

 Adhere a piece of onion over the spot where you have a splinter or thorn with a piece of tape.
-Wait for an hour, then quickly remove.
+Wait for an hour, then quickly remove it.

-Onion’s astringent and antibacterial properties are useful in treating acne.
+Onion’s astringent and antibacterial properties may be useful in treating acne.
 Thanks to its properties, it reduces excess oil and eliminates those unsightly blackheads that interfere with your beauty.